SixPivot/SixPivot.Azure/README.md

-# sixpivot-azure-powershell-module
+# SixPivot.Azure PowerShell module

-PowerShell module with Azure-related cmdlets
+A PowerShell module with Azure-related cmdlets